 - In 2015, there were 1,879 active protection orders in the National Crime Information Center for the District of Columbia, one of which had a disqualifying Brady Indicator.3

-In 2018, there were 8 reported domestic violence homicides* in the District of Columbia.
-From 2014-2018, there were 63 domestic violence homicide victims in the District of Columbia, thirty-eight percent (n=24) of whom died by firearm.4
+In 2019, there were 13 reported domestic violence homicides* in the District of Columbia.
+From 2015-2019, there were 61 domestic violence homicide victims in the District of Columbia, 46% (n=28) of whom died by firearm.4

 Domestic Violence Homicides